rubymonolith/website/app/content/pages/index.html.md

 1. **Component-driven scaffolding** - Rails code generation is easy at first, but it can become hard to change as future requirements change.
 Monolith takes a "components first" approach to building UIs with object-oriented Phlex components.
 Instead of worrying about markup, templates, & partials, you can build powerful UI abstractions with components that will compound your efforts over time.

-2. **Low customer service requirements** - The people behind Monolith have experience opearting SaaS applications and know the areas that waste a lot of customer service time and energy like password resets, adding people to accounts, etc.
+2. **Low customer service requirements** - The people behind Monolith have experience operating SaaS applications and know the areas that waste a lot of customer service time and energy like password resets, adding people to accounts, etc.

 3. **Best practices from the start** - Libraries like Devise make authentication seem as simple as entering a username and password, but as your application grows in complexity and requires sign-on from Google, Apple, or enterprises, you'll quickly find your default Devise setup needs to be rearchitected.